jeertmans/jeertmans.github.io/_posts/2024-04-16-milan-presentation.md

 <!--more-->

 As part of my Short Term Scientific Mission (STSM) to Pr.
-Vittorio Degli Esposti's lab in UniBo,
+Vittorio Degli-Esposti's lab in UniBo,
 I made a stopover in Milan.
 Below you can find my slides, *made during the train journey by combining previous presentations*, as well as the code to reproduce them locally.

 I am very much grateful to Nicola Di Cicco for inviting me for a small talk (in the hope to start new collaborations), as well as the COST Interact action for funding this STSM!

 ## Slides